 How it happened: Tiger (70) trails by 4 at Masters

-Take a look at photos of Tiger Woods from the first round at Augusta National.
+Take a look at photos of Tiger Woods from the first round of the 2013 Masters at Augusta National.

 AUGUSTA, Ga. –– After all the talk, the predictions and the questions, the 77th Masters got underway Thursday.